awsdocs/amazon-redshift-management-guide/doc_source/working-with-snapshots.md

 1. Enter the information about which snapshot, source table, and target table to use, and then choose **Restore table**\.

 **Example: Restoring a table from a snapshot using the AWS CLI**
 The following example uses the `restore-table-from-cluster-snapshot` AWS CLI command to restore the `my-source-table` table from the `sample-database` schema in the `my-snapshot-id`\.
+You can use the AWS CLI command `describe-table-restore-status` to review the status of your restore operation\.
 The example restores the snapshot to the `mycluster-example` cluster with a new table name of `my-new-table`\.

 ```
 aws redshift restore-table-from-cluster-snapshot --cluster-identifier mycluster-example